 SAT Testing

-The SAT is an undergraduate admission test that measures your academic performance with a strong focus on your mathematics, grammar, and analytical writing skills.
+The SAT is a digital undergraduate admission test that measures your academic performance with a strong focus on your mathematics, grammar, and analytical writing skills.
 This focus is slightly different from the ACT, which places more emphasis on your understanding of the specific test questions.

-In the SAT, you will receive a score between 400 to 1,600 based on how you perform, with the average total score in the US being 1,068.
-There are 154 questions you need to answer over an approximately three-hour test period.
-The test is separated into three main sections, including reading, writing and language, and mathematics, with an optional essay as a possible fourth section.
+In the SAT, you will receive a score ranging between 400-1,600 based on how you perform, with the average total score in the US being 1,028.

 The SAT’s strong focus on numeric systems and evidence-based writing makes it the ideal choice for students who have strong mathematical and analytical skills.